poype/container_doc/12_resource/doc.md

    **a.** Requests and limits need to be set for both CPU and memory.
    **b.** They need to be set for **each** container.
    **c.** They need to be equal (the limit needs to match the request for each resource in each container).
+   Because a container’s resource requests, if not set explicitly, default to the limits, specifying the limits for all resources (for each container in the pod) is enough for the pod to be Guaranteed.
 3. **Burstable**
    In between BestEffort and Guaranteed is the Burstable QoS class.
 All other pods fall into this class.